gainsborouo/gainsborouo/README.md

 ## About Me

 Welcome to my GitHub profile!
-I'm 周廷威, currently a sophomore studying Computer Science at National Yang Ming Chiao Tung University (NYCU).
-I have a strong passion for programming and hardware development, constantly striving to enhance my technical skills and software engineering capabilities.
-My focus lies in designing and optimizing hardware systems to provide efficient and innovative solutions that drive technological advancements.
+I'm a junior majoring in Computer Science at National Yang Ming Chiao Tung University (NYCU).
+Born and raised in Hsinchu, my taste buds have already been trained to survive the local "food desert" (?)

+I enjoy playing badminton, photography, and turning money into things I like.
+I like building stuff, from writing code to working on hardware, and sometimes I randomly pick up side projects.

+If you have any interesting ideas, feel free to chat or collaborate with me!

 ## Experience

-* NYCU CS Information Technology Center - Net, HPC Team Member, Teaching Assistant
+* NYCU CS Information Technology Center - Net, HPC, PC, Mail Team Member
-* Meichu Hackathon - Development Department Leader
+* Meichu Hackathon - Development Department Lead
-* NYCU Google Developer Groups - Frontend Training Program Mentor
-* NYCU CS Student Association - Development Department Member
+* NYCU CS Student Association - Development Department Lead

 ## Contact Information